Memory loss can be unsettling, to say the least.

 What are the causes of menopausal memory lapses?

 Although there are several factors that can contribute to menopausal memory lapses, the main cause is a hormonal imbalance.

 As with most menopause-related problems, the main hormone that affects memory lapses is estrogen.
 When the estrogen levels start to decrease during menopause, it can start to affect your concentration level and mental retention.
 It can also have physical effects on a woman’s body.

-The reason decreased estrogen levels cause memory problems is because estrogen plays a key role in effecting certain functions of the brain.
+The reason decreased estrogen levels cause memory problems is because estrogen plays a key role in affecting certain functions of the brain.
 Estrogen influences our writing and language skills, our mood, attention span, and other factors relating to our memory and mental capacity.

 Estrogen is also directly linked to our verbal word fluency, which is the ability to remember things like names, numbers, or words.